log-Null/web-dev-practice/README.md

 ##  What I Learned
 - Building HTML pages and structuring content
-- Styling with CSS and responsive design basics
+- Styling with CSS and responsive design basics.
 - basic JavaScript functionality.
 - Combining front-end and back-end for full-stack projects